The Companies Act 2006

 6.10.2 Each Club Member shall have such number of votes as is equal to the number of its Active Members listed on that Club Member's most recent Club Return submitted in accordance with Article 3.3.4.
 On a poll taken at a General Meeting, a Club Member entitled to more than one vote need not use all their votes or cast all the votes it chooses to cast in the same way.

-6.10.3 Associate Members and Honorary Members shall have no vote in that capacity provided that an Honorary Member who is also an Individual Member shall be entitled to vote in their capacity as an Individual Member.
+6.10.3 Associate Members shall have no vote in that capacity provided that an Associate Member who is also an Individual Member shall be entitled to vote in their capacity as an Individual Member.

 6.10.4 A Club Member may exercise its voting rights at a General Meeting through up to two nominated representatives provided that the maximum number of votes that may be cast by or on behalf of a Club Member at a General Meeting may not exceed the number of votes that it is entitled to cast in accordance with Article 6.10.